J0kk3/React-FoodOrder/docs/README.md

-# Web-Dev-Template
+# React food order
-A template repo for web development
+A repo for practicing react.js